ibm-messaging/mq-azure/pacemaker/README.md

 # Summary

-This sample has shown hot to use Pacemaker to manage an IBM MQ queue manager that can run on two nodes in a three-node Pacemaker cluster, using shared data which in this case is an Azure File share.
+This sample has shown how to use Pacemaker to manage an IBM MQ queue manager that can run on two nodes in a three-node Pacemaker cluster, using shared data which in this case is an Azure File share.